AchinthaWijerathna/Foodies-SocialMediaApp/README.md

 brings together food enthusiasts to discover, share, and connect over their love for food.

-Using technologies
-  Spring Boot
-  Angular
-  MongoDB
+Using technologies: Spring Boot, Angular, MongoDB